Join Our Community

 - If you are ready, please fill out a New Member Form:

-- Online: Use the online New Member form (2020-21 coming soon) and pay via credit card, OR
+- Online: Use the online New Member form and pay via credit card, or

 Our Board of Trustees sets a recommended yearly membership donation.
 Many give at this level, some give an alternative amount.
 Those who are able engage in Leadership Giving, which sustains our temple in many important ways, including allowing young families, and members on fixed or lower incomes to fully participate in congregational life while giving at a level that they can afford.
 No one is ever turned away for financial reasons.